 Sánchez, C. O.; Sobarzo, P.; Gatica, N. Electronic and structural properties of polymers based on phenylene vinylene and thiophene units.
 Control of the gap by gradual increases of thiophene moieties.
 New J. Chem.
 2015, 39 (10), 7979-7987.

 Gefahrenhinweise (EU): H227-H302-H319

 Combustible liquid.
 Harmful if swallowed.
 Causes serious eye irritation.

+Keep away from heat/sparks/open flames/hot surfaces. - No smoking.
 Wear protective gloves and eye/face protection.
 IF IN EYES: Rinse cautiously with water for several minutes.
 Remove contact lenses, if present and easy to do.
 Continue rinsing.
-IF SWALLOWED: Store in a well-ventilated place.
+IF SWALLOWED: Call a POISON CENTER/doctor if you feel unwell.
+Store in a well-ventilated place.
 Keep cool.
 Dispose of contents/container in accordance with local/regional/national/international regulations.